LardianGH/sound-community/README.md

 # sound-community
-Warning: For others cloning this at it's current state, as this project is currently under-development, it is not going to be completely functional, stuff like the '/' route are set to whatever page I am currently working on, the page can be changed by switching the current component for another of the components imported to App.js
+Warning: For others cloning this at it's current state, as this project is currently under-development, it is not going to be completely functional.
+I have a very minimalist navbar setup for navigation during development.
+Most pages are not done and look very ugly and not fully functional, you have been warned.

 An online community-driven soundboard, constantly expanding it's catalog of sound effects uploaded by other users.
 For use in short movies, animations, or just for fun.